tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_1.md

 # Features

-Each deliverable feature for the project is outlined in this file.
+Each deliverable feature for Release 1 is outlined in this file.
 Each feature is given a short description.
 For completed features, instructions on how to verify the feature are provided.